-The new MacBook Pro will feature two graphic chipsets, the Nvidia GeForce 9400M embedded on the motherboard and the Nvidia GeForce 9600M as a discrete part.
+MacBook Pro will feature two graphic chipsets, the Nvidia GeForce 9400M embedded on the motherboard and the Nvidia GeForce 9600M as a discrete part.
 The graphics deliver 32 parallel graphics cores and 125 gigaflops of graphics performance.
 Jobs said that using the 9400M you get five hours of battery life and four hours with the 9600M.

 Apple tests indicate the new graphics are five times faster than the integrated graphics of the current designs.

 The MacBook Pro will also come with a newly designed trackpad.
 The multitouch glass trackpad has a 39 percent larger tracking area than before, according to Jobs.
 The entire trackpad will act as button, rather than having a separate button like the previous notebooks.
 Apple has also added to its arsenal of multitouch gestures, adding four-finger gestures with the latest release.

 All of the connectors are on the left side of the MacBook Pro and features a unibody enclosure.
 Apple designer Jonathan Ive explained that Apple learned a lot when making the MacBook Air and used that knowledge to design the new MacBook Pro.